trevorKirkby/kiosk/README.md

 3. Install the flask library for python: `pip install flask`
 4. Add the following lines to make kiosk and unclutter run on startup: `sudo nano /etc/profile`
 ```
+python /home/pi/kiosk/kiosk.py &
 unclutter &
-python /home/pi/kiosk/kiosk.py &
 ```

 # Usage
 Reboot to start kiosk mode.
-Visit the page `[IP address]:[port]/config` to change what URL is being displayed.
-Kiosk will initially display the correct IP address after booting.
+Kiosk will initially display the correct address to reconfigure what page is displayed.
-Will run on port 4321 by default.
-Port may be configured as a constant in kiosk.py.